The Illusion of Readiness in Health AI

 In this appendix, we present several case studies from the stress-testing experiments.
 Each figure illustrates a group of stress tests applied to a single question, highlighting model behaviors under controlled perturbations.

-Figures~\ref{fig:no_image_example_1}-\ref{fig:no_image_example_3} show representative examples of \textbf{stress test 2 and 3} (Section~\ref{sec:stress-tests}).
+Supplementary Figs. 1–3 show representative examples of \textbf{stress test 2 and 3}.
 These cases demonstrate how models often rely on textual shortcuts: when visual information is removed, most models still produce seemingly correct answers by exploiting superficial textual cues rather than genuine multimodal reasoning.
 In contrast, GPT-4o is the only model that consistently abstains or selects “Unknown” in the absence of the image.

-Figures ~\ref{fig:image_replaced_example_1}-\ref{fig:image_replaced_example_3} illustrate \textbf{stress test 5}, which probe visual comprehension under visual substitution.
+Supplementary Figs. 4–6 illustrate \textbf{stress test 5}, which probe visual comprehension under visual substitution.
 A model with true visual understanding should revise its prediction to align with the substituted image.
 Instead, performance collapses across all models, revealing that models' reliance on shortcut strategies and their limited ability to incorporate visual evidence, whereas accurate performance would require aligning predictions with the substituted image.
 Once shortcut strategies are disrupted, their true comprehension is far weaker than the benchmark scores suggest.

-{ \textit{Note:} Based on the modality and anatomical location of the original problem image, we retrieved candidate distractor images using Google Image Search~\cite{google_search}.
+{ \textit{Note:} Based on the modality and anatomical location of the original problem image, we retrieved candidate distractor images using Google Image Search.
 These candidates were visually similar to the original but depicted different conditions.
 To ensure validity, each image was manually reviewed to verify consistency between the visual content and the associated disease label.}